chrisguest75/shell_examples/60_binary_files/README.md

 TODO:

-* slice up whole file
 * splice it all back together again
-* build a HLS chunk by chunk
-* try with raw
 * capture from the phone
 * build a website that I can stream audio from